Temple Theatre (Sanford, North Carolina): History

 Morrissey left the Temple in Oct 2001, becoming the Executive/Artistic Director at The Highlands Playhouse in Highlands, NC and was replaced by Jerry Sipp.
 Staff at that time was Sipp, Sizemore, Brewer and part-time help in the box office.

 The lobby's richly painted walls and wooden trim flank the original multi-colored floor of hexagonal tiles.
 Above hangs a crystal chandelier accented in gold, while twin staircases sweep up on either side of the lobby leading to the balcony where the restored tin ceiling can be best appreciated.
-Backstage, the actors enjoy comfortable dressing rooms, a kitchen, and a lounge area.
-That's not bad, considering the original structure had one bathroom for the performers and it was located in the basement.
+Backstage, the actors enjoy comfortable dressing rooms, a kitchen, and a lounge area – an improvement, considering the original structure had one bathroom for the performers and it was located in the basement.
 There is a full counterweight fly system backstage, an advanced communication network, and a computer-controlled lighting (last updated in 2010) and sound system (lasted updated in 2014), making the theatre practical and workable.
 Originally, the Temple seated 500.
-During the 80's renovation process, seating was reduced to 334, making it quite an intimate venue.
+During the 1980's renovation process, seating was reduced to 334.
 The Temple also has an orchestra pit, which is utilized by musicians, but can be covered to create a larger stage.
-Because it was designed for vaudeville, the acoustics are superb - highlighted by an ornate painted tin ceiling, and audience members have a good view of the stage from every seat.
-In the spring of 2012, the Temple unveiled a brand new concession and restroom area.
+Because it was designed for vaudeville, the acoustics are superb – highlighted by an ornate, painted tin ceiling, and audience members have a good view of the stage from every seat.
+In the spring of 2012, the Temple unveiled a new concession and restroom area.
+In the fall of 2023, they completed a new VIP area to the left of the main concessions area.

 The Temple is a cultural center and the top year-round attraction in Lee County.
 The North Carolina Shakespeare Festival, the Red Clay Ramblers, The Kingston Trio, the Glenn Miller Band, Count Basie, Mark Wills, The Embers, and Nantucket (band) are among the artists who have performed at the Temple Theatre.

+Productions

-Today, The Temple Theatre Company produces seven Main Stage shows per season ranging from musicals to dramas, with each show running for three weeks.
+The Temple Theatre Company produces six main stage shows per season ranging from musicals to dramas, with each show running for three weeks.
 All the actors are paid professionals brought in from across the country.
-The Temple Theatre is also a Comedy Zone venue, and has hosted a number of high-profile stand up comics in recent years, including Jimmie Walker, Carlos Mencia, Jon Reep, James Gregory (comedian), and Pauly Shore.
+The Temple Theatre is also a Comedy Zone venue and has hosted a number of high-profile stand-up comics in recent years, including Jimmie Walker, Carlos Mencia, Jon Reep, James Gregory (comedian), and Pauly Shore.
 Special events at the Temple range from pop concerts to dance recitals.

 The Temple attracts patrons from the Research Triangle, the Piedmont Triad, and the Sandhills areas on a regular basis.
-In all, around 40,000 people visit the Temple each year.
+Around 40,000 people visit the Temple each year.
 All funds raised during the annual fund drive go to the maintenance and operation of the facility (utilities, insurance, equipment, security, etc.).
 Production expenses come from ticket sales, sponsorships, grants, and advertising.
 The Temple Theatre is a non-profit organization.